3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ## How to use

-For **prompt compression** tasks, run `compressor.py`, you can modify the compression methods as well as the parameters for them.
-There is an example in `compressor.py`, it will be easy to modify.
+For **prompt compression** tasks, follow `pctoolkit/compressors.py`, you can modify the compression methods as well as the parameters for them.
+There is an example in `pctoolkit/compressors.py`, it will be easy to modify.

+For **evaluation**, follow `pctoolkit_demo.py`. **Please note that if you want to change the metrics, modify pctoolkit/metrics.py, especially for LongBench dataset**.

 ```python
 from pctoolkit.runners import run